 Bucharest has history, architecture, great nightlife and more important, amazing people with amazing stories.

-Here are some amazing places to check out if you are in Bucharest.
+Here are some amazing places to visit in Bucharest.
 Trust me, I’m a local.

 Although it’s so hard to choose, Rome is one of the best cities I’ve been in.
 And I believe everyone should visit it at least once.
 The funny thing is that I’m not even a big fan of history.
 But Rome knows all about history, and it will make you interested in every piece of it, every square and every stone’s story.